AninditaBasu/mercury/README.md

 ### Prerequisites

-You need an API key from [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
-The free plan is adequate for testing purposes but, for translations, you need a paid plan.
+You need a paid API key from [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
+The free plan is adequate for testing purposes but only for the monolingual dictionary; for translations, you need the paid plan.

 ### Steps